Misbehaving (2015) is the history of how behavioral economics became a recognized discipline in-between psychology and economics.

-- There are too many factors the optimization model leaves out and that economists simply shrug off as “Supposedly Irrelevant Factors” (ie.: econs would never buy more food for tomorrow because they’re angry today and they would never finish an already bought mean even though they’re full middle-meal)
+- There are too many factors the optimization model leaves out and that economists simply shrug off as “Supposedly Irrelevant Factors” (ie.: econs would never buy more food for tomorrow because they’re hungry today and they would never finish an already bought meal even though they’re full middle-meal)

 Thaler says we don’t need to throw the optimization theories away, but we have to stop to base our policies and predictions on them.

 Enter: Behavioral Economics